FREQUENTLY ASKED QUESTIONS

 No, not yet, but this is something we will consider in the future.
 Patience guys!

 Do you sell gift voucher?
 Yes, we do.
 You can order your Gift Voucher here

 Are you mobile?
-Not for individual services, unless it’s a birthday party or any other event.
+Not for individual services, unless it’s a birthday party, wedding or any other event.

 Do you accept card?
 Yes, both cash and card are available payment options.